aimee-mcneil-melville/ToDo-Full-Stack/README.md

 }]
 ```

-Again, our existing `cart` reducer can be used once you've taught it how the state should change when this action is dispatched.
+Our existing `cart` reducer can be used once you've added to it how the state should change when this `updateQuantities` action is dispatched.

 Add component state to `<Cart>` called `updates` that has the same shape as the `cart` above with a default value of `[]`.